mw0/gcp/readme.md

 where &lang;<em>h</em>(<em>x</em>)&rang; is the ensemble average path length required to isolate point <em>x</em>.
 Typically, scores < 0.5 indicate nothing unusual, while scores > 0.6 suggest an outlier.
 The significance of particular scores, however, depends upon the homogeneity of the bulk of the sample, which here will be dependent to some degree on the choice for the high-level features of the image.

+In practice, the process is somewhat more complicated:

+* First (training phase) an ensemble of iTrees is built from random sub-samples of the original dataset;
+* Second (test phase) each data point is fed into the ensemble of iTrees, with path lengths computed for each tree
+* Third anomaly scores are computed using each point's average path length.

+Key points are that:
+* True anomalies are likely to be well-represented in the iTrees of the ensemble, resulting as external nodes with short path lengths
+* It is unnecessary to construct trees that isolate every "normal" point, as we are only interested in establishing that they have long path lengths; passed through the ensemble of iTrees, ordinary points will terminate in the same external nodes as their near neighbors (with correspondingly long average path lengths)

 ##  <a name="DCNN">The Deep Convolution Neural Network</a>